MLackner/FemtoLabControl/README.md

 ### Dependencies

-You need to install the 'Delacor Queued Message Hander' (DQMH) and 'Live HDF5' packages.
+You need to install the 'Delacor Queued Message Hander' (DQMH) and 'Live HDF5' packages (tested with `Live HDF5 v1.1.1.86` and `HDF5 v1.12`).
 This can be done conveniently with the VI Package Manager.

 ### Picam Driver